How to extract epub metadata java with GroupDocs.Parser

 Prerequisites

-- GroupDocs.Parser for Java: Version 25.5 or later.
+- GroupDocs.Parser for Java (version 25.5 or later)

-- Install a Java Development Kit (JDK) on your system.
-JDK 8 or higher is recommended.
+- Java Development Kit 8 or newer

 Setting Up GroupDocs.Parser for Java